Princess Anne discussed both the challenges and opportunities facing agriculture during her remarks at a conference in Edmonton Nov. 6.

 She said the common denominator of agriculture has always been to produce safe food, but there are far fewer people who understand food production.

-“For the future of agriculture, we have to work at promoting how food is produced in a way that perhaps hasn’t been done before,” said Anne, who is president of the society and is Princess Royal.
+“For the future of agriculture, we have to work at promoting how food is produced in a way that perhaps hasn’t been done before,” said Anne, who is president of the society.

 This is the fourth time the conference has come to Canada and the second time it has been in Alberta.
 Founded in 1957, the society promotes the development of agriculture and enables the interchange of ideas.